 What is the start date of the Fellowships?

-Students recruited in Call 1 should start by November 2024.
+Students recruited in Call 1 should start in November 2024 onwards.

 How many studentships are available in Call 1?